ericknappe/countdowns/README.md

 These dashboards are designed to be:
 - fast
-- readable on all devices
+- readable on a broad range of devices
 - safe for embedded media rate limits
 - easy to reuse for future countdown variants